thuml/Large-Time-Series-Model/README.md

 ## Quickstart

-We provide the out-of-the-box models to make predictions without training.
+We provide out-of-the-box models to make predictions without training.
 See our [HuggingFace](https://huggingface.co/collections/thuml/time-series-foundation-models-67c80ace73299239b651d954) for more information.

 > Example of Timer (Zero-Shot Forecasting)